Tanya Karpova

 — "Contemporary Ceramics", Artplay, Moscow

-I create ceramic objects that are born at the border of sleep and wakefulness, in the twilight of consciousness—places where logic no longer operates and images emerge on their own: abandoned labyrinthine castles where there is nowhere to hide, semi-ruined houses with colonnades that recede and become narrower and narrower, self-contained forms, stone plants, clusters of nocturnal energy and thoughts.
-These states are elusive, but in clay I try to give them weight, density, and almost corporeal presence.
+I create ceramic objects that are born at the border between sleep and wakefulness, in the twilight of consciousness — where logic no longer applies, and images surface on their own: abandoned castle-labyrinths where one cannot hide, half-destroyed houses with colonnades that stretch into the distance and become ever narrower, forms that close in on themselves, stone plants, clusters of nighttime energy and thoughts.
+These states are elusive, but in clay, I try to give them weight, density, almost a corporeality.

-My objects are frozen fragments of a nocturnal dialogue.
-The conversation is unfinished: meaning hovers in the air, the answer is elusive—but that is not the point.
-What matters is the process itself.
-I try to hear myself through another voice.
-In ceramics, I do not create a meaning—I create a field in which meaning may emerge.
+My objects are frozen fragments of a nightly dialogue.
+It is unfinished: the meaning hangs in the air, the solution is not found — and that is not so important, what matters is the process of the conversation itself.
+I am trying to hear myself through another voice.
+In ceramics, I do not create meaning — I create a space where that meaning can manifest.

 Made on